-The Australian Cattle Dog is smaller than some others on this list, only about 30-35 pounds, but he was bred to be hardy and make use of every pound on his body.
-He will drive cattle in the outback, all day, every day, without complaint.
-Some strains are prone to hip dysplasia, and some have a retinal disease, but most of them are healthy and do not require a lot of medical maintenance.
+The Australian Cattle Dog, also known as the Blue or Red Heeler, is smaller than some others on this list, only about 30–35 pounds, but was bred to be hardy and make use of every pound.
+Blue Heelers make great farm dogs and will drive cattle in the outback, all day, every day, without complaint.
+Some strains are prone to hip dysplasia, and some have a retinal disease, but most of them are amazingly healthy and do not require a lot of medical maintenance.
 Most of the behavioral problems found in this breed are prevented just by keeping the dog busy.

 - Five Fierce Dog Breeds Your Family MUST Be Afraid Of